If you landed on this article you are likely searching for the causes of the Dust Bowl during the Great Depression.

 In years when prices were low, farmers needed to plant even more wheat to simply break even on their expenses.

-In both scenarios, ever more land was being dedicated towards farming despite the general knowledge that some lands needed to remain fallow in order to maintain native grasses that helped protect the topsoil.
+In both scenarios, landowners dedicated ever more land towards farming despite the general knowledge that some lands needed to remain fallow in order to maintain native grasses that helped protect the topsoil.

 There were, of course, other causes of the Dust Bowl.
 The relatively small land holdings’ sizes were partly to blame for the over-farming.